ejedev/chompy-hunter/README.md

 - Highlights chompies green on first spawn and adds a one minute timer.
 - Highlight changes to yellow at 30 seconds and red at 15 seconds.
-- Tracks total kills and kills per hour.
+- Tracks total kills, session kills and kills per hour.
+*Must check ogre bow to set total kills